Long-Term Care Legislative Updates

 California

-The Long-Term Care Insurance Task Force (Task Force) was established within the California Department of Insurance in 2019 with the passage of AB 567.
-Its mission is to explore the feasibility of developing and implementing a statewide insurance program for long-term care services and support.
+The Long Term Care Insurance Task Force (Task Force) was established within the California Department of Insurance in 2019 with the passage of AB 567.
+Its mission is to explore the feasibility of a statewide insurance program for long-term care services and support.
 At this time, it appears the Task Force is considering recommending several designs that would include “opt-outs” for individuals who own private coverage.
 Specific requirements regarding qualifying coverage for the opt out is yet to be determined.

-No legislation to introduce a state-run long-term care program was introduced prior to the February 16, 2024 new bill introduction deadline.
+No legislation to introduce a state-run long-term care program has been introduced.

 Additional Resources